Kajsyr/DGE_depression/README.md

 Figure 5.
 PCA of normalized gene expression data with samples colored by gender, affected status, BMI, and age

-Principal component analysis (PCA) was performed on normalized gene expression data to assess global sources of variation across samples.
+Principal component analysis (PCA) was performed on normalized gene expression data prior to differential gene expression (DGE) analysis to assess global patterns of variability and identify potential confounding effects.
 Samples were colored according to gender, affected status, body mass index (BMI), and age.
-No clear separation of samples was observed along the first two principal components with respect to any of the examined variables, indicating that the main axes of transcriptomic variation are not driven by these demographic or clinical factors.
+No clear separation of samples along the first two principal components was observed for any of the examined variables, indicating that none of these factors dominates the major sources of transcriptomic variance before DGE analysis.

 <img width="1344" height="960" alt="619960021_942029334862976_5741874887499253879_n" src="https://github.com/user-attachments/assets/98033ab0-9987-43f2-92d2-66272b264dac" />